 Purchase learning books

 Something that I remember from being a child is the amount of learning books that my parents bought us as children.
-We had Maths books, English books, and books to help us learn during our GCSE’s and A-Levels.
+We had Maths books, English books, and books to help us learn during our GCSE’s and when we needed A Level tuition.
 See it as a bit of additional education from their normal school education.
 These books are a brilliant way to keep your child learning during the holidays, and to give structure to that learning.

 Focus on specific skills